Fidelity Before Structure: Verbatim Chunks Beat Lossy Artifact Extraction in Long-Conversation LLM Memory: Introduction

 \section{Introduction}

 \begin{quote} \textit{``Please use type hints everywhere.''} \end{quote}

-This seemingly simple coding constraint, mentioned casually in turn 3 of a 50-turn programming discussion, exemplifies the kind of nuanced detail that gets systematically lost when context compression becomes necessary.
-Truncation discards it entirely once the context window fills; summarization paraphrases it to ``the user prefers type hints,'' losing the critical quantifier \textit{everywhere} that changes implementation requirements.
+This unremarkable instruction, dropped in turn 3 of a 50-turn programming discussion, is exactly the kind of detail that long-conversation memory systems must preserve, and routinely lose.
+Once the context window fills, truncation discards it outright; summarization paraphrases it to ``the user prefers type hints,'' quietly deleting the quantifier \textit{everywhere}.
+In a controlled probe, summarization-based memory answers such constraint questions at 14.0\% exact match, versus 91.0\% when the verbatim wording is retrieved, a 77.0-point gap between \textbf{compression and fidelity}.

-In our controlled benchmark, summarization-based context management achieves only 19.0\% exact match on such constraints, compared to 93.0\% for verbatim-grounded retrieval.
-This 74 percentage point gap represents a fundamental trade-off: \textbf{compression efficiency vs.\ detail fidelity}.

-Large language models (LLMs) excel at conducting multi-turn conversations, yet they remain constrained by finite context windows.
-As conversations extend over dozens or hundreds of turns, practitioners face an inevitable dilemma: truncate the context (discarding early information) or compress it through summarization (risking information loss).
-This tension between context capacity and information fidelity represents a core challenge in deploying LLMs for sustained, coherent interactions.

-Current approaches to managing long conversations fall into two dominant paradigms, each with significant limitations. \textit{Truncation-based methods} simply discard older turns when the context budget is exceeded, resulting in catastrophic forgetting of early-conversation information. \textit{Summarization-based methods} employ LLMs to compress conversation history into condensed representations, but this process inherently introduces information loss---subtle details such as specific constraints (``use type hints \textit{everywhere}''), nuanced preferences, or conditional decisions are often smoothed over or omitted entirely.
-Neither approach adequately preserves the structured knowledge that accumulates throughout extended interactions.

-We observe that human experts navigating complex, long-running projects do not rely solely on verbatim transcripts or lossy summaries.
-Instead, they maintain \textit{cognitive artifacts}---explicit records of decisions made, facts established, and tasks pending---that serve as compression-tolerant anchors for memory.
-These artifacts are inherently structured, semantically retrievable, and persist independently of the conversational flow that generated them.

-This distinction reveals a fundamental asymmetry between two approaches to information preservation.
-Summarization operates as \textit{lossy compression}: each pass over accumulated context ``dilutes'' the original signal, risking what we term \textbf{recursive information decay}: the compounding loss of nuance through iterative abstraction.
-In contrast, artifact extraction functions as \textit{semantic distillation}: isolating discrete, self-contained units of meaning that crystallize into persistent anchors.
-These crystallized artifacts remain retrievable in their original form regardless of how much surrounding context is compressed or discarded.